Duke Cunningham: Resignation

 Cunningham announced that he would resign from the House at a press conference just after entering his plea.
 He read a prepared statement announcing that he was stepping down:

 When I announced several months ago that I would not seek re-election, I publicly declared my innocence because I was not strong enough to face the truth.
-So, I misled my family, staff, friends, colleagues, the public — even myself.
+So, I misled my family, staff, friends, colleagues, the public—even myself.
 For all of this, I am deeply sorry.
-The truth is — I broke the law, concealed my conduct, and disgraced my high office.
+The truth is—I broke the law, concealed my conduct, and disgraced my high office.
 I know that I will forfeit my freedom, my reputation, my worldly possessions, and most importantly, the trust of my friends and family...
 In my life, I have known great joy and great sorrow.
 And now I know great shame.
-I learned in Viet Nam that the true measure of a man is how he responds to adversity.
+I learned in Vietnam that the true measure of a man is how he responds to adversity.
 I cannot undo what I have done.
 But I can atone.
 I am now almost 65 years old and, as I enter the twilight of my life, I intend to use the remaining time that God grants me to make amends.

-Cunningham submitted his official resignation letter to the Clerk of the House and to Californian Governor Arnold Schwarzenegger on December 6, 2005.
+Cunningham submitted his official resignation letter to the Clerk of the House and to Governor Arnold Schwarzenegger on December 6, 2005.

 Sentencing and prison

-On March 3, 2006, U.S. District Judge Larry A. Burns sentenced Cunningham to eight years and four months in prison.
+On March 3, 2006, U.S. District Court Judge Larry A. Burns sentenced Cunningham to eight years and four months in prison.
 Federal prosecutors pushed for the maximum sentence of ten years, but Cunningham's defense lawyers argued that at 64 years old and with prostate cancer, Cunningham would likely die in prison if he received the full sentence.
-Judge Burns cited his military service in Vietnam, age and health as the reason the full ten years was not imposed.
+Burns cited his military service in Vietnam, age, and health as the reason the full ten years was not imposed.
 Prosecutors announced that they were satisfied with the sentence, which was the longest jail term ever given to a former Congressman.